On the Wasserstein median of probability measures: Background

-for a measurable transport map $T:\Rd \rightarrow \Rd$ such that $T_\# \mu = \nu$, i.e., for all measurable sets $B$, $\nu(B) = \mu(T^{-1}(B))$.
+for a measurable transport map $T:\Rd \rightarrow \Rd$ such that $T\# \mu = \nu$, i.e., for all Borel measurable sets $B$, $\nu(B) = \mu(T^{-1}(B))$.
 The equation \eqref{eq:monge} is known as the Monge formulation \citep{monge_1781_MemoireTheorieDeblais}.
-Although intuitive, the Monge formulation has some limitations that it does not allow split of masses and computation is prohibitive.
+Although intuitive, the Monge formulation has some limitations in pragmatic settings in that it does not allow split of masses, which can be problematic when considering two discrete measures $\mu$ and $\nu$ of different cardinalities.
+Also, computation can be prohibitive because the optimization problem is considered for all mappings from $\Rd$ to $\Rd$ without any assumptions on $T$ except for the measurability.
 A relaxed version of the formulation was proposed by \cite{kantorovitch_1958_TranslocationMasses} as follows.
 In the Kantrovich formulation, the distance between two measures $\mu,\nu \in \calP_p (\Rd)$ is defined as